 Pull the loop on the rear centre armrest to lower.
 If not required, raise the armrest to its upright position and push firmly into place.
-Ensure that the armrest is raised when lowering the seat back to increase the luggage compartment area.
+Ensure that the armrest is raised when lowering the seat back to increase the luggage compartment area, see 'CUPHOLDERS', page 126 for further information related to this feature.